mosunav/luxoft-challenge/README.md

+This is my version of the frontend-coding-challenge.

+You can find the app deployed on Heroku here: [Application](https://shielded-sierra-31675.herokuapp.com/rentals/camper-vans/)

 # Outdoorsy Frontend Coding Challenge

 Thanks for applying for a frontend role at Outdoorsy.
 We've put together this code challenge, which should take around 4 hours to complete.